cIAmAShape/NGPTesting/intro-to-bash/README.md

 ### Array Variables

 In addition to typical scalar variables, bash can also handle 1-dimensional arrays.
 Since everything including arrays are technically untyped (unless they are declared beforehand), an "array" in bash can feature both strings *and* integers.
-While one could definietly argue that this would fail the strict definition of an array (I personally would not disagree), remember: **everything is untyped to begin with**.
+While one could definitely argue that this would fail the strict definition of an array (I personally would not disagree), remember: **everything is untyped to begin with**.
 Those "integers" in the array are really just strings.

 Arrays as variables are typically declared using the following format:
 ```